vinodkd/guts/src/book/01_size.md

 			</td>
 			<td>
 				<ul>
-					<li>Dont give direct feedback as to what's wrong; a practised user has to interpret the results.</li>
+					<li>Don't give direct feedback as to what's wrong; a practiced user has to interpret the results.</li>
 					<li>Do not actually measure anything at all; merely provide a visualization.</li>
 				</ul>
 			</td>